 Exclusively for naturist family campers, the campsite can accommodate 7,200 guests and has a 5 kilometers long shoreline with mainly fine pebble beaches, though there is an area with a sandy beach especially suitable for children.

 Valalta has an on-site brewery as well!
 Naturist Camping Valalta is one of the best naturist campsites in Croatia, offering fully-equipped apartments, bungalows, luxury Mobil homes, luxury caravans and more simple caravans, camping with large shady pitches, all with electricity.

-It has a 5 km long beach with sandy and stone bays where you can find your own bit of beach and rest and relax your body.
-It has the biggest (man-made) sand-beach in Istria.
-The beach has been awarded with the Blue Flag.
+It has a 5 km long beach with sandy and stone bays where you can find your own bit of beach for rest and relaxation of your body.

 Istria nudist resorts – Koversada nudist resorts Vrsar

-Among all Istria peninsula nudist resorts, Koversada is probably the most famous naturist resort in Europe.
-It is one of the biggest, founded in 1961.
+Among all the Istria peninsula nudist resorts, Koversada is probably the most famous naturist resort in Europe.
+It is one of the biggest too, founded in 1961.

-In 1972 Koversada hosted the Naturist World Congress.
+In 1972, Koversada hosted the Naturist World Congress.
 Inside this resort center there are numerous restaurants and snack bars, a pizzeria, two mini-markets and various shops, post office, ambulance and gas filling station, laundry and other amenities.